ThKrypt/QualCoder/13-Sqlite-data-structure.md

 date text  The date and time the entry was created, format yyyy-mm-dd hh:mm:ss

+avid integer  Link to a coded A/V segment time position.
+See table code_av.

 important integer  If assigned 1 it is an important code.

 # Table: journal

+jid integer  A unique auto-number.

+name text  Name of the journal.

-memo text  Contains the memo text.
+jentry text  Contains the journal text.

 owner text  The coder who created the entry.